Scientific Name

 How to Grow and Care for Conophytum pageae

-Hardiness: High temperatures are not a problem for this plant, but it can be damaged when the temperature goes below freezing.
+Hardiness: High temperatures are not a problem for this plant, but it can be damaged when they go below freezing.
 C. pageae can withstand temperatures as low as 35 to 50 °F (1.7 to 10 °C), USDA hardiness zones 10b to 11b.

 Watering: When it goes dormant in the spring, C. pageae requires little or no water.
-In the fall, when it will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.
-During active growth, your plant needs water if leaves start to wrinkle.
+When it begins growing in the fall, it is safe to water deeply, allowing the soil to dry before watering again.
+During active growth, your plant needs water if the leaves start to wrinkle.

 Repotting: The best time to repot C. pageae is at the beginning of the period of active growth, but repotting can be done almost any time while the plant is actively growing.